fireice-uk/xmr-stak/doc/Linux_deployment.md

 # Deploying portable **XMR-Stak** on Linux systems

+**This is an experimental feature** we reserve the right to remove the binary if we get too many issues.

 XMR-Stak releases include a pre-built portable version.
 If you are simply using it to avoid having to compile the application, you can simply download **xmr-stak-portbin-linux.tar.gz** from our [latest releases](https://github.com/fireice-uk/xmr-stak/releases/latest).
 Open up command line, and use the following commands:

 ```